Ali-Sab/AISurveillance/README.md

 That being said, you must use the ESP32-CAM on a secured network as it is not hard to use a simple brute force attack to find the correct if one already has access to the same network the ESP32-CAM is running on.

-The link to the code for the ESP32-CAM is here: TODO
+The link to the code for the ESP32-CAM is here: https://github.com/Ali-Sab/esp32-cam-udp-server